+Agent licenses

-- Agent licenses: To create a queue, you must first purchase and enter one Contact Center Agent license for each Contact Center agent.
-Only one license is required for each agent, even if agents are members of multiple queues. - Queue folder permission: To create or edit a queue, you must have the general Wave permission Access Queues Folder set to View and Edit.
+To create a queue, you must first purchase and enter one Contact Center Agent license for each Contact Center agent.
+Only one license is required for each agent, even if agents are members of multiple queues.
+See Chapter 24 in the Wave Global Administrator Guide for more information about entering licenses.

+Queue folder permission

+To create or edit a queue, you must have the general Wave permission Access Queues Folder set to View and Edit.
 You do not need other Administrator permissions, so you can manage queues without being a full Wave system administrator.
 To set permissions, use the Users view in the User/Group Management applet in the Wave Global Administrator Management Console.
+See Chapter 11 in the Wave Global Administrator Guide for more information about setting user permissions.